Raven (wrestler): Return to ECW (1999–2000)

-World Wrestling Federation / World Wrestling Entertainment (2000–2003)
+Return to WWF/E (2000–2003)

-Levy returned to the WWF, as Raven, in 2000 at Unforgiven when he interfered in the strap match between Tazz and Jerry Lawler by hitting Lawler with a DDT.
+Levy returned to the WWF, as Raven, at Unforgiven on September 24, 2000 when he interfered in the strap match between Tazz and Jerry Lawler by hitting Lawler with a DDT.
 His previous run in the WWF as Johnny Polo was ignored by the company.
 He then started teaming with Tazz before they went their separate ways.
 Raven feuded with Jerry Lawler that fall until January 2001.
 He then moved on to the Hardcore division, where he would often bring out a shopping cart full of trash cans and other potential weapons during his entrances.
-On December 22, 2000 in Chattanooga, he defeated Steve Blackman for the Hardcore Championship, his first of a record 27 title reigns, though most of Raven's title reigns were short-lived.
+On December 22 in Chattanooga, he defeated Steve Blackman for the Hardcore Championship, his first of a record 27 title reigns, though most of Raven's title reigns were short-lived.
 The Hardcore title at the time was contested under the "24/7" defense rule, leading to segments where one wrestler would win the title only to immediately lose it to another wrestler.
-At WrestleMania X-Seven, he competed in his only WrestleMania match, losing the Hardcore Championship to Kane in a triple threat match that also included Big Show.
-At Backlash, he lost to Hardcore Champion Rhyno in a hardcore match.
+At WrestleMania X-Seven on April 1, 2001, he competed in his only WrestleMania match, losing the Hardcore Championship to Kane in a triple threat match that also included Big Show.
+At Backlash on April 29, he lost to Hardcore Champion Rhyno in a hardcore match.
 A brief angle had an anonymous Black Ninja, who was later revealed to be his old valet from his Pacific Northwest days, Tori, aiding Raven in retaining the Hardcore Championship.

 When the Invasion storyline began, he found himself in the new WCW/ECW Alliance.
-His most notable storyline during this time was when he was managed by Terri Runnels and destroyed the love interest of Saturn, his mop called "Moppy."
-He also started teaming with Justin Credible in late July 2001.
-By the end of the year, Raven was not seen on WWF programs, as the Alliance lost the "Winner Take All" match at Survivor Series.
+His most notable storyline during this time was when he was managed by Terri Runnels and destroyed the love interest of Saturn, his mop called "Moppy".
+He also started teaming with Justin Credible in late July.
+By the end of the year, Raven was not seen on WWF programs, as the Alliance lost the "Winner Take All" match at Survivor Series on November 18.

 In March 2002, when the WWF brand extension was announced, Raven was drafted to Raw.
 On the final SmackDown! before the split began, he defeated Maven to once again win the Hardcore Championship, thus bringing the title to Raw.
 He lost the title that Monday to Bubba Ray Dudley.
 At that time, Levy decided to spend some time announcing, and Raven became the new color commentator for Sunday Night Heat and Excess.
 This role lasted a couple of months, as he later quit the show to resume his wrestling career on Raw.
-This did not last long either, as he was "banished" from Raw after losing a match to former Extreme Championship Wrestling alumni Tommy Dreamer on June 24, 2002.
+This did not last long either, as he was "banished" from Raw after losing a match to former ECW alumni Tommy Dreamer on the June 24 episode of Raw.
 Raven was forced to spend the rest of the year on Heat.
-Although he won his way back onto the Raw roster, he lost to Jeff Hardy in a Royal Rumble qualifier match in was his final match in the WWE.
+Although he won his way back onto the Raw roster, he lost to Jeff Hardy in a Royal Rumble qualifier match, which was his final match in the WWE.
 He was released from the promotion the following week on January 20, 2003.